 New York Sirens Overview

-The New York Sirens are a professional ice hockey team competing in the Professional Women’s Hockey League (PWHL).
-Founded in 2023, they are one of the six charter franchises of the league and play their home games at the Prudential Center in Newark, New Jersey.
-The team is owned by the Mark Walter Group and features team colors of turquoise, navy blue, white, and orange.
-Pascal Daoust serves as the general manager, and Greg Fargo is the head coach.
-The Sirens derive their name from New York City’s vibrant sights and sounds, establishing a distinct identity in 2024.
+The New York Sirens are a professional ice hockey team based in the New York metropolitan area that competes in the Professional Women’s Hockey League (PWHL).
+Founded in 2023, the Sirens are one of the six charter franchises of the league and play their home games at the Prudential Center in Newark, New Jersey.
+The team is owned by the Mark Walter Group and wears turquoise, navy blue, white, and orange.
+Pascal Daoust serves as the general manager, while Greg Fargo is the team’s head coach, and Micah Zandee-Hart serves as captain.
+The Sirens’ identity draws from New York City’s vibrant sights and sounds, with the nickname officially unveiled in 2024.

 Founding and Organizational Origins